kr-colab/locator/README.md

 Rscript scripts/plot_locator.R --infile out/jacknife --sample_data data/test_sample_data.txt --out out/jacknife/test --map F

 ```
-This will plot predictions and uncertainties for 9 randomly selected individuals to `/out/jacknife/test_windows.png.` For lat/long coordinates you can also calculate and plot error estimates by using the `--error` option.
+This will plot predictions and uncertainties for 9 randomly selected individuals to `/out/jacknife/test_windows.png.` You can also calculate and plot validation error estimates by using the `--error` option.
 See all parameters with
 ```
 Rscript scripts/plot_locator.R --help
 ```